onflow/flow/flips/20220817-extensibility.md

 and teardown for the extended type that requires using values from the base type, and thus cannot be performed in `init` or `destroy`.
 It is also recommended that users check any pre-conditions or post-conditions they would like to hold before or after the extended type is created in these functions.

-If a resource type with attached extensions is `destroy`ed, the extensions will be implicitly `remove`d and then `destroy`ed in the reverse order to which they were attached, finishing with the `destroy` method of the base type.
+If a resource type with attached extensions is `destroy`ed, the extensions will be implicitly `remove`d and then `destroy`ed.
+For reasons that will be further detailed in the Extended Types section below, there are no guarantees made about the order in which the `remove` and `destroy` methods will be run in the case of destroying a resource type with multiple extensions attached, other than that a) `destroy` on the base type will always be the last method run, and b) the
+`remove` method for an extension will always be run before the `destroy` method of that same extension.
+If developers wish to enforce that `remove`s and `destroy`s run in a specific order, it is recommended that they explicitly `remove` extensions from a resource and `destroy` them, rather than `destroy`ing the entire extended resource type all at once.

 Some may wonder why `init` and `attach` are separate functions (and have a similar question about `destroy` and `remove`).
 The primary reason for this is to allow extensions to be re-used across multiple instances of the same base type.
 By separating `init` and `attach` (and `destroy` and `remove`),